reslp/iqtreeGUI/README.md

 The cloned repository already contains everything you need and if you have python installed you may execute iqtreegui with the command: `python iqtreegui.py`

-2. To create a stand-alone executable of iqtreegui use pyinstaller: `pyinstaller iqtreegui.spec`
+2. To create a stand-alone executable of iqtreegui use pyinstaller: `pyinstaller iqtreegui.spec` for the Linux and Windows version
+`pyinstaller iqtreegui_mac.spec` for the Mac version

 **Compile Linux and Windows version with Docker on Mac:**